Armania/armania/README.md

-### Hi there 👋🏾, My name is Armani, Welcom to my GitHub!
+### Hi there 👋🏾, My name is Armani, Welcome to my GitHub!

 - 🎓 Currently working as a *Solutions Engineer* at *Google*(contractor).
 - ‍💻 My portfolio is available at **https://therealarmani.com**